Crassula Buddha&

 The leaves of this Crassula grow in stacked tiers, forming a pyramid-like structure folded up at the red edges.

-Its leaves are heart-shaped, thick, and fleshy, with a powdery glossy green color.
+Its leaves are heart-shaped, thick, and fleshy, with a powdery, glossy green colour.
 This square-shaped column grows up to 12 inches tall and 1.6 inches wide, producing branches from the sides.

-The flowers of the Buddha's Temple Crassula are small and star-shaped, with a pale pink or white color.
+The flowers of the Buddha's Temple Crassula are small and star-shaped, with a pale pink or white colour.

 They bloom in clusters atop tall stems, creating a lovely contrast against the green foliage.
 The flowering period typically occurs during the spring and summer months.